yang-zhang/deep-learning-course/machine-learning-course-notes.md

 - RandomForrest `boostrap=False` and `draw_tree`: https://youtu.be/blyXCk4sgEg?t=1935
 - Bagging of little bootstraps: https://youtu.be/blyXCk4sgEg?t=2858
 - Less predictive and less correlated trees: https://youtu.be/blyXCk4sgEg?t=3442
+- each tree can predict in RF: https://youtu.be/blyXCk4sgEg?t=3879